California State Police

 The California State Police (CSP) was the state-level security police agency from 1887 to 1995 for the U.S. state of California.
-It merged with the California Highway Patrol in 1995.
+It was merged into the California Highway Patrol in 1995.

-Founded on March 15, 1887, the police agency primarily served to protect the State Capitol Building, the governor and other state officials, and other state agencies that did not have their own police force.
+Founded on March 15, 1887, the police agency primarily served to protect the California State Capitol Building, the governor and other state officials, and other state agencies that did not have their own police force.
 The CSP also provided services to many different California state agencies, including performing tax seizures for the California Franchise Tax Board and Board of Equalization, as well as patrolling the California Aqueduct.
 They provided investigative services to elected officials through their Threat Assessment Detail and criminal investigations of crimes committed against the state through the Bureau of Investigative Services.
 Detectives and line officers routinely conducted investigations with other state agencies and allied law enforcement departments.
-The California State Police merged with the California Highway Patrol in 1995.

 History

 Joaquín Murrieta, called the "Robin Hood of California", was a notorious outlaw during the California Gold Rush.

 The agency traces to 1853, when the California State Legislature authorized a law enforcement body called the California Rangers, their primary objective being to capture notorious gang leader Joaquin Murrieta.
 Following his arrest and execution, however, the rangers were disbanded.
 On March 15, 1887, the California State Legislature authorized a law enforcement body with former leader of the Rangers, Captain Harry Love, and one other ranger, as its sole members to protect the State Capitol and grounds.
 They were paid $100 monthly and grew to a force of 12 officers.
 In 1911 the legislature approved more positions, uniforms, and defined the department giving it the official name of, "California State Capitol Police".
 Eventually, as the department grew to approximately 400 personnel and its duties expanded, the word "Capitol" was dropped from the agency's name.